Clinton Township, Macomb County, Michigan

-Clinton Township, officially the Charter Township of Clinton, is a charter township of Macomb County in the U.S. state of Michigan.
-As of the 2020 census, the township had a total population of 100,513.
-It ranks as Michigan's most-populated township and 8th most-populated municipality overall.
+Clinton Township is a charter township in Macomb County in the U.S. state of Michigan.
+A northern suburb of Detroit, Clinton Township is located about 22 mi northeast of downtown Detroit.
+As of the 2020 census, the township had a population of 100,513, making it the most populous township in Michigan, and the state's 8th-most populous community overall.